lbuk/portfolio-website/about.md

 permalink: /about/
 ---

-I'm an MSc student at The Bartlett, University College London.
 I work at the intersection of data, design, technology and cities.

 I'm currently undertaking an MSc Smart Cities and Urban Analytics at the <a href="https://www.ucl.ac.uk/bartlett/casa/">Centre for Advanced Spatial Analysis (CASA)</a> at The Bartlett, University College London.
 Specialising in data visualisation and spatial analysis, I've worked with research labs, government departments, news agencies and Innovation Labs.
 I'm highly skilled with a variety of programming languages and tools.